 Supported file formats include Zip, Tar-GZip, Tar-BZip2, RAR, 7-zip, LhA, StuffIt and many other old and obscure formats.
 See the supported formats page for a more complete list of supported formats.Download it now from the Mac App Store!

 However, as Apple imposes some severe limits on App Store apps, you may prefer to download it directly.
 In addition to having fewer annoying requests for permission, and working file type selection, this version also works on older Macs.Download The Unarchiver directly.

 The Unarchiver is completely free, and will always remain free.
 If you appreciate the hard work that has gone into writing it, you can use the buttons below to donate and support the developer.

 You can also buy The Archive Browser for OS X and Archives for iOS to support development of The Unarchiver!

-The source code is also available, both as an archive and on the Google Code page.
+The source code for The Unarchiver is available, both as an archive and on the Bitbucket page.

-If for some reason you want an old version of The Unarchiver, you can find those either here or here.
+If for some reason you want an old version of The Unarchiver, you can find those here.